lakshay1121/Performance_Visualizer/README.md

 # Performance_Visualizer
-A perfomance visualizer for a team of for a particular employee inside an organization kind of a prototype for now.
+A perfomance visualizer for a team or for a particular employee inside an organization kind of a prototype for now.

 You can check it out on the below link -